Skip to Content

 However, some estate planning situations make a trust preferable to a will:

-- Real estate holdings in other states – Since this property could be subject to the laws of those other states, a trust can help you avoid those complications.
+• Real estate holdings in other states – Since this property could be subject to the laws of those other states, a trust can help you avoid those complications.

-- Testator desires privacy – A trust requires less public disclosure of your finances than a will.
+• The testator desires privacy – A trust requires less public disclosure of your finances than a will.

-- Will contest is likely – Under certain circumstances, a well-drafted trust can make it harder for a disappointed relative to challenge your succession plan by alleging undue influence, lack of capacity, or fraud.
+• A will contest is likely – Under certain circumstances, a well-drafted trust can make it harder for a disappointed relative to challenge your succession plan by alleging undue influence, lack of capacity, or fraud.

-- Children from a first marriage – A trust is an effective legal tool if you wish to pass your wealth immediately to your second spouse but have that property eventually go to your children from a first marriage.
+• Children from a first marriage – A trust is an effective legal tool if you wish to pass your wealth immediately to your second spouse, but have that property eventually go to your children from a first marriage.

-- To avoid federal estate tax – Placing assets in a trust can remove them from the calculation of your estate so your holdings do not trigger the federal estate tax.
+• To avoid federal estate tax, placing assets in a trust can remove them from the calculation of your estate, so your holdings do not trigger the federal estate tax.

-- Need conditions placed on a bequest – You might want your children to share a vacation home, or you may need to provide an income stream for a loved one who cannot responsibly manage their finances.
+• Need conditions placed on a bequest – You might want your children to share a vacation home, or you may need to provide an income stream for a loved one who cannot responsibly manage their finances.

 Our experienced trust attorneys can help you establish trusts that address your concerns.

 When deciding whether a trust makes sense for your situation, evaluate your goals for your property and family.
-Setting up a trust in Denton County gives you the opportunity to work through local legal requirements and benefit from Texas’ streamlined probate rules, yet you also have options for greater flexibility or protection.
+Setting up a trust in Denton County allows you to work through local legal requirements and benefit from Texas’ streamlined probate rules, yet you also have options for greater flexibility or protection.
 For example, families often consider a trust if they want certainty that their plan will withstand challenges or provide for a vulnerable beneficiary.
 We work with clients in Denton to ensure their trust reflects their wishes while considering tax strategies and the needs of everyone involved.

 Examples of Trusts Commonly Used in Texas